 Timo is the School Producer (School Principal) at Woodland Star International School.
 He graduated from the University of Cape Town with a Bachelor’s Degree in Environmental and Geographical Science.
 Afterwards, he completed his Postgraduate Degree in Education at the University of Stellenbosch.
 In South Africa, Timo spent five years teaching mathematics and natural sciences to children aged twelve to fifteen.
 He also spent two years developing an educational project in rural schools in Zanzibar.
 Timo previously lived in Kenya for two years, and speaks German, English, and Afrikaans fluently, though his French is a little “rusty.”
 His interests include camping, playing sports, gardening, singing, acting, guitar, and discovering how to recycle junk into something beautiful.
 Timo has completed several ultra marathons and especially enjoys trail running.

 Woodland Star was founded by Amy.
 She graduated from the University of Mobile with a Bachelor’s Degree in Early Childhood and Elementary Education and from William Carey University with a Master’s Degree in Gifted Education.
 Amy went on to teach internationally in 1992.
 She has taught in both the American system and the British system, across a range of differing subjects and levels of student development.
-Amy is certified in MBTI training and uses her understanding of personality types to engage with individual children according to their own unique gifts.
-At Woodland Star, she serves as a Middle Years teacher.
+Amy is certified in MBTI training and strengths coaching, and uses her understanding of personality types to engage with individual children according to their own unique gifts.
+At Woodland Star, she serves as teacher trainer and education director.
 Amy loves to travel, go to museums, be with her family, laugh, watch interesting movies, experience theatre, and dance (although she claims to be not very good at it).
 Amy loves her husband John and her three children, Meredith, Carmichael, and Mara.

 John has been a part of the Woodland Star team since the inception of the school.
 He received a Bachelor’s of Education from the University of Nairobi, majoring in mathematics.
 Besides his mathematical ability, John is a formidable athlete, specializing in field hockey.
 He combines intellect and athletic skill in developing and teaching physical education at Woodland Star.
 He lives in Tigoni with his wife, Joy, and his daughter, Antonia.
 He likes developing talents and works as a national hockey coach with budding hockey players in Kenya.

-Micki will be serving as a media specialist, and has a diploma in International Montessori Pedagogy.
+Micki serves as a co-teacher in the Euphorbia Village (5-6 years old), and has a diploma in International Montessori Pedagogy.
 She also has a Bachelor’s of Education in Early Childhood Development, graduating with honors.
 Micki, while a recent addition to the Woodland Star staff, has been involved with the school since its beginning.

 Gillian graduated from Kenyatta University with a Bachelor’s of Education in French language.
 She has a Diploma in French Language Studies from Alliance Française, and has worked as a language teacher at Woodland Star since 2015.
-Since joining the school, she has headed up ASA and Performing Arts.
-This year, she will become more involved in the administration of the school.
+Gillian helps in the administration of the school, as well as the school library.
 She speaks English, French, Kiswahili, and is studying Japanese.
 Gillian says that language is her passion as it is a tool towards understanding and connecting with people from different cultures.
 She views language as a tool that brings about a sense of belonging in a community.
 Besides her aptitude for language, she loves computers and technology.

 Sarah Mukundi studied in Australia, receiving her Bachelor of Education in Early Childhood, and a graduate diploma of International and Community Development.
 She taught for four years in a variety of locations in Queensland, Australia.
 After her time in Australia, she began teaching at Rosslyn Academy in Nairobi.
 While in Nairobi, she has also worked with an NGO, training teachers and working to build up a school that serves street boys.
-At Woodland Star, Sarah will be teaching the new Peace Heroes curriculum.
+At Woodland Star, Sarah is the homeroom teacher for the Euphorbia Village (5-6 years) .
 She enjoys photography, traveling, and meeting new people.
-She loves her husband and her Japanese Spitz named Bella.
+She loves her husband, Teo, her baby, Eli, and her Japanese Spitz named Bella.

-Esther joined our school in 2016 as one of the Early Years teachers.
-Esther has been teaching in both Kenyan and international educational settings for 11 years.
-Her nurturing, energetic and caring nature complements her passion for child centered learning with young children.
-Along with her Montessori training, Miss Esther has completed Kindermusik online, receiving all of the available music badges.
+Esther is the homeroom teacher for our Acacia Village (2-3 years).
+Esther has taught in both Kenyan and international educational settings for the last 11 years.
+Her nurturing, energetic and caring nature complements her passion for child-centered learning with young children, fueling her commitment to providing a loving and developmentally sound foundation of learning.
+Along with her Montessori training, Esther has completed Kindermusik online, receiving all of the available music badges.
 Some of her passions are: music, drama, reading, traveling, cooking and board games.

-Recheal has worked with Early Years at Woodland Star since its beginning in 2013.
+Racheal has worked with Early Years at Woodland Star since its beginning in 2013, and is currently a co-teacher in the Acacia Village (2-3 years).
 She has a certificate from the Kindergarten Headmistresses’ Association at the Aga Khan Nursery.
 Her hobbies include being with children, traveling, singing, and reading.

 Sean is a director of Woodland Star International School.
 He graduated with distinction from the University of Cape Town with a Bachelor’s Degree in Environmental and Geographical Science.
 Besides his role in the leadership of Woodland Star, Sean is the managing director of Muna Tree Holdings, the umbrella organization of the school.
 He also serves as the Chairman of Mara Naboisho Conservancy, an award-winning community-based conservation initiative in the Masai Mara.
 As Woodland Star continues to focus on environmental sustainability as a core tenet, Sean’s knowledge, direct experience with conservation efforts, and leadership skills are great assets to the school.